robert/robert.github.com/_posts/2018-11-15-programming-project-5-snake.md

 ## The Plan

-As with all PPABs, we'll tackle this project one small milestone at a time.
-We'll check that our program behaves as we expect after each section, and we'll be constantly vigilant for bugs at all times, not just at the end.
+As with all Programming Projects for Advanced Beginners, we'll tackle this project one small milestone at a time.
+We'll check that our program behaves as we expect after each milestone, and we'll be constantly vigilant for bugs at all times, not just at the end.
 I've broken up building our Snake prototype into 6 steps:

-1. Set up our 3 main classes - `Snake`, `Item`, and Game
+1. Set up our 3 main classes - `Snake`, `Apple`, and `Game`
 2. Render an empty board
-3. Initialize a snake and render it in the baord
+3. Initialize a snake and render it in the board
 4. Let the player pilot their snake
 5. Work out when the player has died
-6. Add items to the board and let the player eat them
+6. Add apples to the board and let the player eat them

 Let's begin.

 ## 1. Set up our classes

 Start by sketching out placeholders for our classes.
-We'll begin with 3 - `Snake`, `Item`, and `Game`.
+We'll begin with 3 - `Snake`, `Apple`, and `Game`.
 We'll fill them in with some actual logic in later steps.

 ```
 # This is *pseudo-code* - translate its logic to